bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Recall that much like parameters in a JavaScript function which allow you to pass in values as arguments, React uses properties, or <b>props</b>, to pass data between components.
-But how exactly do they work?
+But how exactly do they work?<br>

 In this section (20), you'll use a transpiler to break JSX code to plain JavaScript, making its purpose more understandable.